BDC Hamburger Icon

 • Labs: Providers can use an EMR system to order lab tests electronically and receive results in a secure inbox.
 Patients can access this information through the patient portal and use secure messaging systems to discuss results with their providers.

-• Telemedicine: Telehealth is a newer element of modern healthcare and one that has been particularly important during the COVID-19 pandemic.
+• Telemedicine: Telehealth is a newer element of modern healthcare and one that has been particularly important since the COVID-19 pandemic.
 Many EMR systems integrate a secure telemedicine component that allows providers to schedule remote appointments with patients and then engage in a video conference with them directly within the platform.

 FYIDid you know